jamespfennell/realtimerail.nyc/README.md

 is an open-source web app for the NYC subway.
 It displays train times based on realtime data from the MTA.
 The app's philosophy is to be very simple and 100% user-centric.
-No cookes, no tracking, no ads, etc.
+No cookies, no tracking, no ads, etc.

 This repository hosts the UI code.
 The app uses [Transiter](https://www.github.com/jamespfennell/transiter) on the backend.